Syphilis begins with a painless sore at the infection site and, in the second stage, causes a rash, fever, fatigue, headache, and loss of appetite.

 Practicing unsafe sex—for example, having many sex partners or not using condoms Condoms Barrier contraceptives physically block the sperm’s access to a woman’s uterus.
 They include condoms, diaphragms, cervical caps, contraceptive gels, contraceptive sponges, and spermicides (foams... read more correctly and regularly

-People with syphilis often have other sexually transmitted infections (STIs).
+People with syphilis often have other STIs.

 Syphilis causes symptoms in three stages: